DIKU-EDU/kudos/docs/kernel-overview.rst

 stack.
 In addition, every CPU must have an interrupt stack because thread stacks cannot be easily used for interrupt processing.
 If a kernel thread is associated with a user process, the user process must also have its own stack.
-Kudos already sets up kernel stacks and interrupt stacks appropriately.
+KUDOS already sets up kernel stacks and interrupt stacks appropriately.

 Because the kernel and interrupt stacks are statically allocated, their size is limited.
 This means that large structures and tables cannot be allocated on the